Read the Framework Plugins guide to get the absolute most out of this tutorial. We build on concepts that are covered in that guide.

 - When: After - we do this after the action has run so that if the action were to fail, our event listener won’t run.

-- Component: Docman - This is to only affect the DOCman extension.
+- Component: Fileman & Files - This is to only affect the FILEman and Files extensions.

-- Name: Document - We’re only interested in documents
+- Name: Files - We’re only interested in files.

-- Action: Add & Edit - Save/modify events
+- Action: Add & Delete - Add/delete events.

-Therefore the event method names we need are:
+The event method names we need for this example are: